 On the appointment of a new director, the company must also update its register of directors and register of directors’ residential addresses.

 Removing a director

 A company’s shareholders can always remove a director by following a formal process set by law.
 This generally involves the shareholders passing an ordinary resolution agreeing to the removal of the director (ie a majority of the shareholders agree to the removal).
 The LOA or service agreement might give the director rights if this happens but cannot stop him from being removed.

 Often, the articles, LOA or service agreement might give a simpler way than shareholder resolution to remove the director.
 It’s important to check what these documents say about removing a director.

-If a company agrees to pay a director in connection with their removal from office then the payment might require shareholder approval.
+If a company agrees to pay a director in connection with their removal from office, the payment might require shareholder approval.

 Retirement by rotation

-A company’s articles often require directors to retire by rotation whereby one-third of them must resign from office at the company’s general meeting and can only continue in office if re-appointed by shareholders.
+A company’s articles often require directors to retire by rotation.
+This means that one-third of the directors must resign from office at the company’s general meeting and can only continue in office if re-appointed by shareholders.